 - It is in the best interest of each of the parties to consult attorneys regarding the dissolution of their marriage.
 The services of attorneys may be obtained.

 - You should not rely exclusively on this information.
 This information is intended only as a guide for self-representation.

 - Marriage counseling services are available to you in your community.
-Your Circuit Clerk can provide you with a list of the services available.
+The Jersey County Circuit Court Clerk can provide you with a list of the services available.